cypress-io/cypress-documentation/content/api/commands/mount.md

 "include": ["./src", "cypress.d.ts"]
 ```

-## Examples
+## Additional Mount Commands

-You can create as many custom mount commands as you need.
-There might be times
+You can create additional mount commands to fit your needs.
+For instance, there
-when you need to do additional setup for certain tests that other tests don't
+might be times when you need to do additional setup for certain tests that other
-need.
-In this case, it is good to create a new command for those tests.
+tests don't need.
+In this case, it is good to create a new command for those
+tests.

 Below are some examples for specific use cases.

+## React Examples

 ### React Router